-In case of impaired loans and advances converted to HUF the subsequent increase in future cash-flow estimation due to credit quality improvement recorded as part of "Adjustment of carrying amount of loans and advances due to reestimation of future cash flows" within "Other net income / (expense)" resulted in a HUF 10 440 million gain in 2015 (ref.
-3).
+In case of impaired loans and advances converted to HUF the subsequent increase in future cash-flow estimation due to credit quality improvement recorded as part of "Adjustment of carrying amount of loans and advances due to reestimation of future cash flows" within "Other net income / (expense)" resulted in a HUF 13 739 million gain in 2016 (10 440 million gain in 2015).
 The subsequent decrease in future cash-flow estimation due to credit quality worsening is recorded as part of impairments for all loans and receivables.